ucefizi/benchmark-java-file-read/README.md

 # Benchmark Java File reading

+Multithreaded file read benchmark.

+Improvements coming, like:
+* more ways to read files,
+* using factories to get readers
+* list of tasks
+* configurable file names,
+* option to read more than one file, and read whole directories

+## how to use

 * Create a file in `src/com/izi/tasks` named `random-junk.in` with random data and desired size for the test
 * Run main to get numbers, like so:
   ```log